Betty Rollin: Background

 Rollin was born in New York City in 1936.
 She was a graduate of Fieldston Ethical Culture School and Sarah Lawrence College, where she was a classmate of Yoko Ono, as Ono mentioned on the Dick Cavett Show.

 Rollin's first interest was acting; she studied under Sanford Meisner and Lee Strasberg and briefly worked in theatre.
 However, she soon pursued a career as a journalist instead.
 She wrote for Vogue in the mid-1960s and for Look from 1966 until its closure in 1971.
 Thereafter, she began a career in TV journalism, working for NBC News from the early 1970s until 1982, and for ABC News from 1982 to 1984.
 She also contributed to PBS's Religion and Ethics NewsWeekly for over a decade.

 Books

 First, You Cry

 Rollin was first diagnosed with breast cancer in 1975, and again in 1984, each time losing a breast to the disease.
 Rollin discussed her cancer publicly and wrote about it in the book, First, You Cry. to encourage public awareness and to give encouragement to others facing this disease.
-First, You Cry was made into a television movie starring Mary Tyler Moore as Rollin.
+First You Cry, as it was titled, became a 1978 television movie starring Mary Tyler Moore as Rollin.